 It just takes one wedding to get started.
 Have a friend getting married?
 Help them plan it, get pictures, create a sweet portfolio, and market yourself to other soon-to-be newlyweds!
-Check out How to Become a Wedding Planner here.
+Learn about How to Become a Wedding Planner here.

 If you have a passion for capturing moments and relationships on camera, becoming a photographer can be a great way to make extra money.
 All you need is a decent camera and perhaps some photo editing software, which you can get for about $10/month.
 Then it’s up to you to drum up clients.